 I consider exploration and engagement with the world around us more valuable than the book work at this age.

-But we do have a plan for formal academics.
+While I definitely believe in the power of play, we do have a plan for formal academics.

 Homeschooling First Grade: Language Arts